Sewer Line Repairs

 Slow-moving sinks, toilets, and bathtubs can only mean one thing – something is gumming up the works.
 The average family flushes away many items that can thicken to form pipe blocking masses every day.
 Hair, fats, paper, and even parts of the water itself (calcium, lime) can combine to create blockages that work in a manner identical to how cholesterol can block a person’s vein.

 Regular maintenance requires the utilization of devices and treatments that go in and bust away potential blockages before they lead to anything more than an inconvenience.
 If you are beginning to notice sluggish drains, note which drains are impacted and contact one of Howell Services’ trained experts today.
 We will

 A sudden change in the composition of your lawn may be the result of extra liquids “leeching” away at the soil immediately below the surface.
 This, in turn, will lead to a slight sinking as the ground adjusts.
 If you find yourself pushing a lawnmower up a new slope, it may be time to turn to a professional plumbing specialist to make certain that nothing is amiss.

 Your Yard Smells Like a Sewer

-Many sewer lines run close to the surface, so close in fact that a leak may result in contamination being up high enough for a scent to be noticeable.
-If you smell something exceptionally foul coming from your lawn the first thing you should do is call in a professional.
+Many sewer lines run close to the surface, so close that a leak may result in contamination being up high enough for a scent to be noticeable.
+If you smell something exceptionally foul coming from your lawn, the first thing you should do is call in a professional.
 Keep animals and children away from the impacted spot in the meantime due to the risk of spreading disease.